Understanding My Prognosis

 - Are your wishes and preferences written in an advance care plan?

-- Where do you want to be at the end stage of your life (at home, in hospital, in palliative care or hospice care, or other)?
+- Where do you want to be at the end stage of your life (at home, in hospital, in palliative care or hospice care, or somewhere else)?

 - Have you discussed any cultural, spiritual, or religious traditions you want at the end of your life?